grafana/mimir/docs/sources/architecture/about-the-key-value-store.md

 By default, Grafana Mimir instances use a gossip-based protocol to join a memberlist cluster.
 The data is shared between the instances using peer-to-peer communication, and no external dependency is required.

-We recommend that you use the gossip-based memberlist protocol when you run Grafana Mimir.
+We recommend that you use memberlist when you run Grafana Mimir.

 To configure memberlist, refer to [memberlist]({{< relref "../configuration/reference-configuration-parameters.md#memberlist">}}).